Sheffield CIty Region Skills bank

 up to 70% funding for organisations to train staff based in the sheffield city region

-CQM are offering a wide range of health and safety courses, leadership, management, and sales training plus specialist courses for health and social care services - all with up to 70% funding through the Skills Bank scheme.
+CQM are offering a range of leadership and management training programmes from essentials to bespoke packages - with up to 70% funding through the Skills Bank scheme.

 The Sheffield City Region comprises of nine local authority areas: Barnsley, Bassetlaw, Bolsover, Chesterfield, Derbyshire Dales, Doncaster, North East Derbyshire, Rotherham and Sheffield.